What is the average payback period of a solar PV installation?

 Low equipment pricing combined with available solar incentives comprise the cost of your installation.
 There are numerous federal, state, and local incentives that are designed to make going solar even more affordable than it already is.

-Some incentives, like the Business Energy Investment Tax Credit (ITC), lower the cost of going solar by 30%.
+Some incentives, like the Business Energy Investment Tax Credit (ITC), lower the cost of going solar.
 Other incentives, like net metering and Solar Renewable Energy Certificates (SRECs), transform solar into an additional revenue stream for your business by selling excess solar electricity that your system generates – monetizing your solar energy.

 However, incentives will not last forever, so it’s important to secure the highest level of incentive by acting now, while these cost-saving measures are still available.
-For instance, the ITC begins stepping down at the end of 2019, eventually settling at 10% after 2021.
+For instance, the ITC is in the process of ramping down over the next several years.
 Why leave those funds with the government instead of using them to lower the upfront cost of your system and speed up your payback from investing in solar?

 4.)
 How your finance your solar PV installation